Roller mill: Two-roller mills

 Two-roller mills are the simplest variety, in which the material is crushed between two rollers before it continues on to its final destination.
-The spacing between these two rollers can be adjusted by the operator.
+The spacing between the rollers can be adjusted by the operator.
 Thinner spacing usually leads to that material being crushed into smaller pieces.

 Four-roller mills

-Four-roller mills have two sets of rollers.
-When using a four-roller mill to mill grain, the grain first goes through rollers with a rather wide gap, which separates the seed from the husk without much damage to the husk, but leaves large grits.
+Four-roller mills have two sets of rollers. in a four-roller mill, the grain first goes through rollers with a rather wide gap, which separates the seed from the husk without much damage to the husk, but leaves large grits.
 Flour is sieved out of the cracked grain, and then the coarse grist and husks are sent through the second set of rollers, which further crush the grist without damaging the crusts.
 Similarly, there are three-roller mills, in which one of the rollers is used twice.

 Five- and six-roller mills

 Six-roller mills have three sets of rollers.
-When using this type of mill on grain, the first set of rollers crush the whole kernel, and its output is divided three ways: Flour immediately is sent out the mill, grits without a husk proceed to the last roller, and husk, possibly still containing parts of the seed, go to the second set of rollers.
+In this type of mill, the first set of rollers crush the whole kernel, and its output is divided three ways: Flour immediately is sent out the mill, grits without a husk proceed to the last roller, and husk, possibly still containing parts of the seed, go to the second set of rollers.
 From the second roller flour is directly output, as are husks and any possible seed still in them, and the husk-free grits are channeled into the last roller.
 Five-roller mills are six-roller mills in which one of the rollers performs double duty.